redhat-cop/network.backup/roles/backup/README.md

 - Helps reduce storage and SCM noise by saving only when diff exists.
 - **Ignores timestamps and metadata** - only detects actual configuration changes.

+### SHA-256 Hash Verification
+- Calculates SHA-256 hash for every backup file to ensure data integrity.
+- Stores hash in a separate `.sha256` file alongside the backup file.
+- Provides cryptographic proof of backup file integrity.
+- Enables detection of file corruption or tampering.
+- Hash files are automatically created and stored with backups.

 ---

 ## Role Variables